GLOSSARY OF TERMS

 of nature.
 The strong nuclear force holds the particles in the nucleus of

-Supermassive black hole: A structure delineated by an event
+Supermassive black region (replaces the misleading term supermassive black hole): A structure delineated by an event

 horizon that surrounds an interior region of noncontiguous mass.
-In
+Can

-Superneutron star: A superneutron star may be thought of as a
+Superneutron star: A neutron star with a superdense energy

 in which an insufficient quantity of aether reaches the core —making it an